 The lawn resembled a golf course, its grass immaculately cut.
 Dogwood trees blooming with soft pink and white flowers dotted the yard.
 While we approached the front of the house, I noticed apple and cherry trees mixed in as well.
 Flowers and shrubs lined the front of the mansion on either side of the double doors in perfect manicured rows.

 An older man and woman stood waiting on the steps leading to the front doors.
 I swallowed back the fear and angst that quickly overwhelmed me.
 This was so strange; most of my friends already knew their grandparents.
 I had to wonder why Mom had kept mine a secret.
 Maybe they were cruel.
 I watched the couple as we pulled to a stop.

 The woman’s beauty matched my mother’s.
-Now that I was close enough to see the resemblance, I had no doubt that this was my grandmother.
-She wore her auburn hair pulled up into an intricate configuration, enhancing her heart-shaped face; the same shape I inherited from my mother.
-The sunlight sparked off the strange red strands running through her hair.
+Now that I was close enough to see the resemblance, I had no doubt this was my grandmother.
+She wore her auburn hair pulled up into an intricate configuration, enhancing her heart-shaped face, the same shape I inherited from my mother.
+The sunlight sparkled off the strange red strands running through her hair.
 The white at her temples, laced in with the rest of the colors, only made her more stunning.
 She was of average height, with a slender build and the same fair complexion as me.

 “Welcome home to Hadyn Manor, dear.”

 With a joyful smile, she gracefully moved back so my grandfather could step forward and embrace me.
 I grunted as he gave me a strong, quick squeeze, smelling like cherry tobacco and musk aftershave.
 When he pulled away, his vivid green eyes shined with moisture.

 “Yes, welcome home, Sera.”
 He smiled, my same smile.

 Home.
 I swallowed the lump in my throat and managed to say, “Thank you.”